Rockncoder/Rockncoder/README.md

-# 👋 I'm the Rockncoder!
+# 👋 I'm the Rockncoder

 🎸 Mobile and backend developer.
 Occasional front-end wrangler.
 📍 Based in sunny Southern California.